 The neighborhood of Alfama is a beguiling maze of narrow cobblestone streets, sprinkled with chalk-white chapels and cozy squares shaded by orange trees.
 It feels like a village inside a city, and getting lost here is just a delight.

 Despite this, I must highly recommend exploring Alfama.
-There are a couple of specific sights in these parts, such as the Sé Cathedral and the National Tile Museum, but it’s best to simply wander around and get lost.
+It remains an island of calm, where traffic noise is replaced with the murmur of people and the smell of grilled sardines often hangs in the air.
+Specific sights include the Sé Cathedral and the National Tile Museum (entry €5 or free with Lisbon Card), but it’s best to simply wander around and get lost on purpose.

 6. Take a day trip to Sintra